Allan Shields: Awards and achievements

 During his service in the airforce he was playing coach for the RCAF Sabres stationed in Arnprior, Ontario.

 After the war, "Big Pete" went on to Referee in the AHL from 1946 to 1948 and then hung up his skates permanently.

 He played a total of 457 game in professional hockey in the days when bus and train were the only means of transport.

-Allan Shields was reported in the media at the time, as "a clean, rugged player" and "one of the most valuable defensemen in the entire league".
-King Clancy who was best man at Shields' wedding, had nothing but praise for Allan's ability as a defenseman.
+Shields was reported in the media at the time, as "a clean, rugged player" and "one of the most valuable defensemen in the entire league".
+King Clancy who was best man at Shields' wedding, had nothing but praise for his ability as a defenseman.